IBMRedbooks/zikipedia/dictionary/S.md

 ### SMS *(System Managed Storage)*
 * This is a component used to automate the management of DASD and storage on z/OS.

+### SMT *(Simultaneous Multithreading)*
+> 💡 _This is similar to the hyperthreading capabilities that are supported on many Intel processors._

+* Simultaneous multithreading allows two threads to be handled on one processor core.
+This feature is supported on IFL and zIIP processors.

 ### SNA *(Systems Network Architecture)*
 > 💡 _Think TCP/IP._

 * This is a networking protocol.
+A key difference between SNA and TCP/IP is that a session must first be established before two servers can communicate.

 ### SRB *(Service Request Block)*
 * This is a block of memory that represents a request to the system for a system service.